unknow112/NSIETE-project-2019/README.md

 ## Experiments

+All the resulting models are described in [this](milestones.pdf) document.
 We can split our experiments to 3 main milestones:

 #### 1. Wasserstein loss